Red Abalone Shell

 Red Abalone Shell, Haliotis rufescens.
 Shell collected from coastal waters off San Diego, California, June 2009.
 Size: 26 cm (10.2 inches) x 21 cm (8.3 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Red Abalone, Haliotis rufescens (Swainson, 1822), is a gastropod mollusk that is a member of the Haliotidae Family of Abalones.
-They are known in Mexico as abulo’n coorado.
-They are the largest Abalone in the world.
-The shell has an oval profile and are somewhat flattened with four open holes or three holes and a notch.
-The shell is marked by fine spiral ridges and radiating waves.
-The exterior of the shell is a dull brick-red in color that, on occasion, can extend onto the lip of the shell, opposite the line of holes.
+Description: Red Abalone are the largest abalone species in the world.
+The shell has an oval profile and is somewhat flattened.
+There are four open holes or three holes and a notch along the margin.
+The shell is sculpted by fine spiral ridges and radiating waves.
+The exterior of the shell is a dull brick-red in color that usually extends onto the lip of the shell, opposite the line of holes.
 The interior of the shell is an iridescent mix of blue, green, silver, pink, and brown with pink being the dominant color.
 The epipodium is black with white fringe and black tentacles.
 Red Abalone reach a maximum of 31.3 cm (12.3 inches) in length and 25.3 cm (10.0 inches) in height.
+Red Abalone readily hybridize with other abalone species, which can make it difficult to properly identify them.

-Red Abalone are found on rocks and in crevasses from just beyond the low water mark to depths up to 165 m (540 feet).
-They range from Oregon to Bahia Tortugas, Baja California Sur; they are absent from the Sea of Cortez.
-Red Abalone are known to hybridize, and with a wider variety of species, than other Abalone.
+Habitat and Distribution: Red Abalone Shells are found on rocks and in crevasses from just below the low water mark to depths up to 165 m (540 feet).
+They are a temperate to subtropical Eastern Pacific species.
+They have a limited distribution in Mexican waters.
+They are found along the west coast of the Baja Peninsula, from the northern border to Bahía Tortugas, Baja California Sur.
+They are absent from the Gulf of California.

-Synonyms include Haliotis californiana, Haliotis hattorii, and Haliotis ponderosa.
+Synonyms: Haliotis californiana, Haliotis hattorii, Haliotis ponderosa, and Haliotis rufescens hattorii.